tiepdotme/redant-home/_drafts/2018-09-17-mvp-software-development-options.md

 > Hang on - you're probably wondering how impartial this advice is.
 Of course we're going to argue that.
 Right?
 >
 > To explain - we get to see a lot of train wrecks.
-Companies at various stages, that have made various decisions.
+Companies at various stages of tech development.
 Then at some point they ask us for an estimate, a code review or analysis of options.
 We have no incentive to work with train wrecks.
 We'd like to work with solid companies that will become super successful.
 We think we can help improve your odds, and keep working with you for many years.
 A bad fit is bad both ways - so whatever insight or advice we can provide that helps you make a decision benefits both parties.

 To address delivery timeframe and quality, you typically need to increase team size.
 It is not unusual (in our experience) to run into MVP projects that have been built by a single developer that are almost there, but not quite.
-You've probably heard that saying about the last 5 or 10% being the hardest - well that applies here.
+You've probably heard that saying about the last 5 or 10% being the hardest.
+Well, that applies here.

 To compound the problem, the type of developer personality that will tell you they can build everything is probably exactly the type of developer you don’t want.
 They'll typically make the early decisions and chose shiny technology that is interesting to them but will mire you in technical debt for many years.